gbenroscience/scalin/README.md

 Use the newly introduced flag -t quarkus
 ### Jar executable
 Use the newly introduced flag -t jar.
 This presupposes the fact that your application can receive the port number from the command line using the --port=portnumber syntax
+### War executable
+Use the newly introduced flag -t war.
+This presupposes the fact that your application can receive the port number from the command line using the --port=portnumber syntax
 ### Linux executable
 Use the newly introduced flag -t native or ignore the flag altogether.
 This presupposes the fact that your application can receive the port number from the command line using the --port=portnumber syntax.
 The system assumes your app is a native platform executable by default.